adamsilver/fdpb/02-a-checkout-flow.md

 - When users fill in a small form, errors are caught and shown early and often.
 If there’s one thing to fix, it’s easy to fix, which reduces the chance of users giving up on the task.
 - If pages have little on them, they'll load quickly.
 Faster pages reduce the risk of users leaving and they build trust.
 - By submitting information frequently, we can save user's information in a more granular fashion.
 If a user drops out we can, for example, send them an email prompting them to complete their order.
 - Conversely, a long form takes a long time to complete.
 It it takes too long there's a risk that the page times out or the computer freezes causing data loss.
 This is what happens to Daniel, the lead character in “I, Daniel Blake”[^].
-With declining health and having never used a computer, his computer freezes and he loses his data.
+With declining health and having never used a computer, it freezes and he loses his data.
 In the end, he gives up.
 - It adds a sense of progression and increases momentum because the user is constantly moving forwards step by step.

 ## Flow and order